windviki/vBookmarks/README.md

 - "If URL of a bookmark contains this string, it will be shown as a separator": If you set this value (you can set several URLs joined by ";"), all bookmarks whose URL contains any of them will be shown as real separators in vbookmarks. e.g. if you set it to google.com, all google services in your bookmarks will be shown as separators.

+**ver2.1 2012/12/12**

+Fixed: Now it can remember and restore position of scroll bar correctly.

+Improved: Position of context menu.
+And context menu will be dismissed when scrolling up/down.

+Added: Cancel button for dialogs in vbookmarks.

+Others: Maybe it's the last version:) see you at 2012/12/21.